JanWilczek/wolf-sound-blog/_posts/synthesis/2025-03-01-fm-synthesis.md

 ### FM Efficiency

 At this point, I would like to point out how efficient in generating rich sounds FM is.
-With just two table lookups (to get the value of the sine) we are able to generate quite elaborate spectra.
+With just two table lookups (to get the values of the carrier and the modulator) we are able to generate quite elaborate spectra.
 With a few simple controls, we are able to change it in a significant but meaningful way.
 This low computational effort paired with powerful sonics was the reason why FM was one of the first synthesis techniques (if not the first) to be successfully implemented with digital electronics.
-In the 1980s, the chips were too weak to efficiently implement additive or subtractive synthesis.
+In the 1980s, the chips were too weak to efficiently implement the alternatives like additive or subtractive synthesis.

 If you want to learn how to efficiently generate a sine (or any waveform for that matter) using table lookup, [check out my wavetable synthesis tutorial]({% post_url collections.posts, "2021-08-13-wavetable-synthesis-theory" %})!

 ### How to control the partials’ amplitudes?
 Bessel functions

 In the examples so far, we could see that the FM spectrum definitely has some pattern to it.
-Can we accurately predict what the partials’ amplitudes will be given the parameters?
+Can we accurately predict what the partials’ amplitudes will be for given parameters?

 It turns out that we can.
 As the literature reports [Chowning1973, DePoli1983, Pluta2019], we can write out the PM equation (Equation 11) as

 $$
 \begin{equation}
-s_\text{PM} (t) = \sum \limits_{k=-\infty}^{\infty} J_k(I)\sin|2 \pi ((f_C + k f_M)t)|,
+s_\text{PM} (t) = \sum \limits_{k=-\infty}^{\infty} J_k(I)\sin|2 \pi (f_C + k f_M)t|,
 \end{equation}
 $$

 where

-- $\sum$ is the sum operator; in the above equation, it is an infinite sum where each summand corresponds to one integer value given to $k$; here, each value of $k$ corresponds to one partial,
+- $\sum$ is the sum operator; in the above equation, it is an infinite sum where each summand corresponds to one integer value assigned to $k$; here, each value of $k$ corresponds to one partial,
-- $J_k(I)$ are the Bessel function of the first kind of order $k$ whose argument is the modulation index $I$,
+- $J_k(I)$ is a Bessel function of the first kind of order $k$ whose argument is the modulation index $I$,
 - $|\cdot|$ denotes the absolute value,
 - $f_C$ is the carrier frequency in Hz,
 - $f_M$ is the modulator frequency in Hz,